-Trees are of great amenity and are important features of the town's landscape, providing aesthetic value alongside social and environmental benefits such as improved air quality and the provision of shade for our local community.
+Trees are of great amenity and are important features of the town's landscape, providing aesthetic value alongside social and environmental benefits such as improved air quality, biodiversity, carbon sequestration and the provision of shade for our local community.
+Trees and woodland can also help Stevenage adapt to the impacts of climate change, including increasing temperatures and surface water flooding.
 To learn more about the benefits of urban trees, please see the 'read more' section below.

 The Stevenage's Amenity Tree Management Policy sets out 26 policies within 9 key themes, including the current tree replacement ratio of 1:3.